Andiweli/Gloom-Reforged/README.md

 ## Known issues

 - TWO PLAYER COMBAT crashes when used more than once in a gaming session (worked only on gloom.s but not gloom2.s)
+- REMOTE LINK OPTIONS crashes when selected after a game (not when started fresh)
 - Display or loading errors on specific hardware configurations

 ## Screenshots